DevChagrins/polished-amethyst/README.md

 ## Special features
 <details> <!-- -------------------------- detail -------------------------- -->
   <summary>
-    Amethyst has a few special features up its sleeve for you to play around with!
+    Polished Amethyst has a few special features up its sleeve for you to play around with!
+These are originally linked back to the Amethyst theme by Spinfish and all credit goes to him.
+These might see some updates as Polished Amethyst is updated.
   </summary>
   <ul>
     <li> <!-- -------------------------- li -------------------------- -->
       <h3>Custom-made addons</h3>
       <p>
-        As of v1.4.0, Amethyst comes with custom-made addons which you can view in <a href="https://github.com/spinfish/amethyst/tree/master/extras">the extras folder</a>.
+        As of v1.0.0, Amethyst comes with custom-made addons which you can view in <a href="https://github.com/spinfish/amethyst/tree/master/extras">the extras folder</a>.
 To use one, simply paste the following CSS at the top of your Quick CSS file:
       </p>
       <pre><code>@import "https://spinfish.github.io/amethyst/extras/[ADDON-NAME-HERE].css";</code></pre>
       <details> <!-- -------------------------- detail -------------------------- -->